Astronomical Institutions (AI) Collection: contains historical publications, papers, and objects created by

 Microfilm Project: Items microfilmed as part of a preservation project carried out at Harvard University through a grant from the National Endowment for the Humanities (NEH).Skylab Film Reels: An ongoing project to digitize film-captured data taken onboard the Skylab Space Station.

 Stars from the Wolbach Library Collection: Short slideshow of various historical items unique to Wolbach's holdings.

 Video Collection: Videos available at the Wolbach Library, including CfA Colloquia.Women in Astronomy Bibliography: A collection of works by and about women in astronomy.

-The John G. Wolbach Library combines the collections of the Harvard College Observatory (HCO) Library and the Smithsonian Astrophysical Observatory (SAO) Library, forming one of the world’s preeminent astronomical collections.
+The John G. Wolbach Library combines the collections of the Harvard College Observatory (HCO) and the Smithsonian Astrophysical Observatory (SAO), forming one of the world’s preeminent astronomical collections.
 Wolbach Library is the library for the Center for Astrophysics (CfA).